ossik/bp2/README.md

 S4 object model for BioPAX level 2

 This library was written for my Master's thesis in 2010.
-I'm storing the code in github just is case somebody might find it useful.
+I'm storing the code in Github just in case somebody finds it useful.

 Released under MIT license.
 Feel free to fork.